tarunraghav226/dummy-merchant/README.md

 # dummy-merchant
-all files are necessary to run file_handling.py file in same location file_handling.py is our main file
+# all files are necessary to run file_handling.py
+# keep all file in same location
+# file_handling.py is our main file